Ex0du5-2169/Mad-Island-Misc/README.md

                  - Added some test code for animation substitution.

 29/10/2024 13:28 - Started work on the basis of the new pregnancy system.
+                 - Removed some useless scripts and changed some variable names.